grocid/CTF/TWCTF/2016/README.md

     print dd[1][1]
 ```

-I tried running the code on a local oracle with several known messages, and I could verify that the bounds indeed did converge to correctly.
+I tried running the code on a local oracle with several known messages, and I could verify that the bounds indeed did converge correctly.
 However, gathering queries sufficiently many queries for the bounds to converge completely proved to be difficult, even with threading.